gwu888/ilorest-autobuild/README.md

-# ilorest-autobuild.sh  -- An ilorest script to automatically mount ISO image and build server.
+# ilorest-autobuild.sh  -- An ilorest script to mount ISO image and build server.

 1) ilorest login to ilo5
 2) delete logical drive (existing mirror) on boot disks